 Alexis was born in Spartanburg, SC.
 She has worked at Oakbrook for 17 years as a Librarian and Office Assistant.
 She was drawn to Oakbrook by the rigorous academics and emphasis on character.
 She earned a BS in Biology and Chemistry from USC in 1989.
 Prior to working at Oakbrook, she was an Environmental Chemist at Milliken Research for 13 years.
 She loves to read and garden in her spare time and is a Master Gardener.
 Alexis is married to Mike Mannion who is a Senior Scientist at Milliken.
 Their two children, Joseph and Michael are Oakbrook Alumni.

 Dawn was born here in Spartanburg and has lived here all her life.
 She received her education at USC and Converse College, focusing her studies on math and science.
 Since the age of six, she had big plans to be a teacher.
 Most of her years in education have been spent teaching Middle School students.
 Dawn taught 17 years in the public school system before joining Oakbrook's faculty.
 The thing she loves most about Oakbrook is the family atmosphere.
 Teachers love their students and expect good things from them.
 In addition to being Oakbrook's Middle School Director, she has previously taught math and science.
 She is currently teaching Middle School chorus and produces Oakbrook’s Spring Musical, with the help of a talented team of teachers from the Fine Arts Department.
-With a passion for music, she also sponsors the Glee Club and the Show Choir.
-She and her family attend Bethel United Methodist Church, where she sings in the Praise Band for Contemporary Worship and also in the Sanctuary Choir.
+With a passion for music, she also sponsors the Glee Club.
+She and her family attend Bethel United Methodist Church, where she sings in the Sanctuary Choir.
 Dawn is married to Scott, who works in IT at Sealed Air Corporation.
 They have two sons, Cody (Oakbrook '09) and Adam (Oakbrook '13).